< Lessons

 Competency pyramid

-The steering quality of basic competencies becomes more important as the disruption of competency requirements at work gains in speed.
+The platform feature of basic competencies becomes more important as the disruption of competency requirements at work gains in speed.
 Occupations and jobs change and the pyramid's upper parts have to be renovated or rebuilt from time to time.
 However, basic competencies change more slowly.
 They provide direction both to occupational and job specific competencies throughout one's work career.
-The engineer can make use of his/her basic competencies in learning a new or changed job.
-Their relative stability and transferability makes them a platform for lifelong learning.
+Their greater stability and transferability makes them a platform for lifelong learning.
+Deriving from personal motivations, ways of thinking and attitudes, basic competencies generate a sense of ownership necessary for initiating self-directed planning of career and competence.

 Basic competencies - Experts in work

-Basic competencies are fourteen competent ways of performing independent action, leadership, collaboration, information processing and viewing the world and oneself, see figure below.
-They can be expressed in form of 20 easily relatable "Expert figures", see the PDF.
+Basic competencies are fourteen competent ways of performing independent action, leadership, collaboration, information processing and viewing the world and oneself, see the figure below.
+With individuals, they may be expressed as 20 easily relatable "Experts in work", see the PDF.
 Basic work competencies are driven, ie., fueled and given direction by the individual's motivations, ways of thinking and attitudes.

 Basic competencies serve at the same time also as descriptors of jobs.
 All jobs can be profiled according to the same basic competencies.
-A job may be appraised for its emphasis on high quality vs. sizeable results.
-People are in turn matched to the job by determining whether he/she tends to seek for high quality vs. "big" results.
+Jobs may be appraised for their emphasis on high quality vs. sizeable results.
+People are in turn matched to the job by determining whether he/she tends to seek high quality vs. "big" results.

 Basic competencies